ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 Multi-organization PSDs (e.g., ".com") that do not mandate DMARC
 usage:
-:  Privacy risks for Organizational Domains that have not deployed DMARC within such PSDs are significant.
-For non-DMARC Organizational Domains, all DMARC feedback will be directed to the PSO.
+:  Privacy risks for Organizational Domains that have not deployed DMARC within such PSDs can be significant.
+For non-DMARC Organizational Domains, all DMARC feedback will be directed to the PSO if that PSO itself has a DMARC record that specifies an RUA.
 Any non-DMARC Organizational Domain would have its Feedback Reports redirected to the PSO.
 The content of such reports, particularly for existing domains, is privacy sensitive.

 PSOs will receive feedback on non-existent domains, which may be similar to existing Organizational Domains.
 Feedback related to such cousin domains have a small risk of carrying information related to an actual Organizational Domain.
 To minimize this potential concern, PSD DMARC feedback MUST be limited to Aggregate Reports.
-Feedback Reports carry more detailed information and present a greater risk.
+Failure Reports carry more detailed information and present a greater risk.

-Due to the inherent privacy and security risks associated with DMARC at the PSD level for Organizational Domains in multi-organization PSDs that do not participate in DMARC, any feedback reporting related to multi- organizational PSDs MUST be limited to non-existent domains except in cases where the reporter knows that PSO requires use of DMARC.

 # Security Considerations

 * Aggregate reports are supposed to be processed automatically.
 An attacker might attempt to compromise the integrity or availability of the report processor by sending ill-formed reports.
 In particular, the archive decompressor and XML parser are at risk to resource exhaustion attacks (zip bomb or XML bomb).
 * The data contained within aggregate reports may be forged.
 An attacker might attempt to interfere by submitting false reports in masses.
-* See also the security considerations of [dmarc-bis] (Section 11).
+* See also the security considerations of [dmarc-bis] (Section 11) of [I-D.ietf-dmarc-dmarcbis].

+{backmatter}

-# Appendix A. DMARC XML Schema
+# DMARC XML Schema

 <{{dmarc-xml-0.2.xsd}}

-# Appendix B. Sample Report
+# Sample Report

 <{{dmarc-xml-0.2.xml}}

-# Acknowledgements
+Acknowledgements

 TBD

-{backmatter}